MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassigncategories.md

 ### -param Categories

-TBD - An array that contains GUIDS of the desired set of KSCATERGORY entries, for example `KSCATEGORY_AUDIO`.
+An array that contains GUIDS of the desired set of KSCATERGORY entries, for example `KSCATEGORY_AUDIO`.
 For more information about the KSCATERGORY entries, see [Installing Device Interfaces for an Audio Adapter](/windows-hardware/drivers/audio/installing-device-interfaces-for-an-audio-adapter).

 ### -param CategoriesCount